OAGAnalytics/ember-cli-tus/README.md

 Addon-Docs:
 https://oaganalytics.github.io/ember-cli-tus/versions/master/

-Just add the `tus` service to any route/controller/component and pass browser `File` Objects to the `tus.createUpload` or `tus.startNewUpload` method.
+Just add the `tus` service to any route/controller/component and pass a browser `File` Object to the `tus.createUpload` or `tus.startNewUpload` method.
 Uploads are tracked on the `tus.uploads` property.

 ```